Slideshow: Disease Prevention in Women - Essential Screening Tests Every Woman Needs

 Osteoporosis Screening Tests

-A test called Dual Energy X-ray Absorptiometry (DXA) can measure bone mineral density and detect osteoporosis before fractures occur.
-It can also help predict the risk of future bone fractures.
-Bone density testing is recommended for all women 65 years of age and older.
-It's also recommended for middle-aged women younger than 65 who have risk factors for osteoporosis.
+A special type of X-ray called dual energy X-ray absorptiometry (DXA) can measure bone strength and find osteoporosis before breaks happen.
+It can also help predict the risk of future breaks.
+This screening is recommended for all women age 65 and above.
+If you have risk factors for osteoporosis, you may need to start sooner.

 Screening for Skin Cancer